HowieTKL/AntlrSimple/README.md

 SELECT name FROM juice
 ```

-We then have code that extends the visitor for the "table" callback, which will print out
+We then have code that extends the visitor for the "table" callback, which will print out,

 ```
 juice